Innocence Network UK (INUK)’s major impacts include:

-2) 36 innocence projects set up in universities and one in a corporate law firm under the auspices of INUK to provide pro bono investigations into alleged wrongful convictions.
-This resurrected a domestic interest and concern for alleged victims of wrongful convictions that was lost when JUSTICE ceased working on alleged miscarriages of justice on the mistaken belief that the setting up of the CCRC was the panacea to the problem of wrongful convictions.
+1) Innocence Network UK (INUK) resurrected a concern for, and a system for providing casework assistance to, alleged innocent victims of wrongful convictions that was lost when the organisations JUSTICE and Liberty and television programmes such as Rough Justice and Trial and Error ceased working on alleged miscarriages of justice on the mistaken belief that the setting up of the Criminal Cases Review Commission (CCRC) was the panacea to the problem of wrongful convictions.